Stryn Municipality: Stryn Center

-The village of Stryn, a busy and developing small village at the tip of the most northernly of the three short branches at the inner end of Nordfjorden, is the local government and shopping centre for a large community and the junction of roads which connect inner Nordfjord with the rest of Norway.
+The village of Stryn, a busy and developing small town at the tip of the most northernly of the three short branches at the inner end of Nordfjorden, is the local government and shopping centre for a large community and the junction of roads which connect inner Nordfjord with the rest of Norway.

 Oldedalen Valley

-The southernmost of the three short branches at the inner end of Nordfjorden terminates at the village of Olden from which a lovely valley, Oldedalen, goes due south for about 20 km between slopes rising sharply to more than 1700 m to the edge of the Jostedal Glacier.
+The southernmost of the three short branches at the inner end of Nordfjorden terminates at the village of Olden, from which a lovely valley, Oldedalen, goes due south for about 20 km between slopes rising sharply to more than 1700 m to the edge of the Jostedal Glacier.

 Olden has two churches.
-The Old Olden Church in the village, was built in 1759 on the site of a Stave church dating from around 1300.
+The Old Olden Church in the village was built in 1759 on the site of a Stave church dating from around 1300.
 Its pews, doors, and jambs are made from timbers of the Stave church.
 The "new" Olden Church, a short distance along the valley, was built in 1934 so that the old church could be preserved.

 Loen and Lodalen Valley

 The Loen Skylift is located in Loen, and Hotel Alexandra is a popular tourist retreat.
-Loen Valley (Lodalen) is a popular attraction, and Kjenndal Glacier is located at the end of the valley (branch of the Jostedal Glacier).
-Much of the upper Loen valley was devastated from two rockfall slides (one in 1905 and one in 1936) that created huge waves that swept with them most of the houses and vegetation.
+Loen Valley (Lodalen) is a popular attraction, and the Kjenndal Glacier is located at the end of the valley (a branch of the Jostedal Glacier).
+Much of the upper Loen valley was devastated by two rockfall slides (one in 1905 and one in 1936) that generated huge waves that swept away most of the houses and vegetation.
 A total of 135 people were killed in these two incidents.